NetCube-Systems-Austria/Kumquat-Docs/docs/01_quickstart.md

 ## Step 7: Boot up the Kumquat Board
 1. Check the serial console for output.
-2. You should see the start sequence: U-Boot Bootloader, followed by the Buildroot Operating System.
+2. You should see the start sequence: U-Boot Bootloader, followed by the Buildroot or Alpine Operating System.
 3. After a few seconds, you should be prompted with a login.
 You can log in with the username `root`.
+4. If you installed Alpine Linux, you may now also run `setup-alpine` to do basic system configuration.

 ## Conclusion
 Congratulations!
 You have successfully set up your NetCube Systems Kumquat.
 Start exploring and experimenting with its capabilities.
 Refer to the next pages for more advanced usage and customization options.